 Finished size 16 x 10 inches

-I think I did what I set out to do, namely see how watercolour pencil could be used on a cold pressed paper (unstretched) to get a reasonable image down.
-When you compare the three versions I completed with different papers and different brands of pencils, , it is surprising how well the limited range of colours from the 36 Steadtler box stand up against the full range of colours from Derwent and Faber Castell.
-It just shows that with watercolour pencils, colours ‘in between’ can be easily mixed on the paper.
+My goal was to experiment with how watercolour pencils could be used on an unstretched, cold-pressed paper to create a reasonable image.
+Comparing the three versions I completed with different papers and pencil brands, it is surprising how well the 36 Steadtler box's limited range of colours holds up against the full range of Derwent and Faber Castell.
+This demonstrates that colours "in between" can be effortlessly mixed on the paper with watercolour pencils.

 Faber Castell Version